vigoux/azy.nvim/README.md

 - Lua / C mix: this plugin is very much an lua interface to [fzy], so the performance-critical parts are as fast as they could be.

+You can join us of [the matrix room](https://matrix.to/#/#azy.nvim:matrix.org) to ask any question or suggestion !

 ## Installation

 As this plugin requires the compilation of a small C library, you will